 Our bodies are like snowflakes—each one completely unique and beautiful in its own way.
 But when it comes to shopping for the styles that are sure to fit your body and conform to your shape, it can be helpful to have the right language to communicate your shape to your Dia Stylist.
 While all of us at Dia&Co are firm believers in wearing whatever you want regardless of what the plus-size fashion “rules” may say, giving your stylist a better understanding of your body’s shape can improve your Dia Box experience.

-So forget the fruit shapes made famous by magazines and instead read through our guide to find the shape that feels the most applicable to your body.
+Read through our guide to find the shape that feels the most applicable to your body.
 But remember: Each body is unique, so you may be a combination of two!

 Plus-size women are often referred to as “curvy,” so the word’s become a catchall for all bodies sizes 14 and up.
 But because all bodies are unique, not all plus-size women are truly curvy—especially women whose bodies fall into the straight or rectangle category.
 This body type is fairly evenly weight-distributed and doesn’t have one area that requires sizing up or down.
 For instance, while the top-heavy shape may require a size up to accommodate a larger bust or shoulders, the straight shape doesn’t have that same issue.
 Additionally, this shape doesn’t have a defined natural waistline, much like the midsection-heavy shape.
 Fit-and-flare or wrap dresses will create a curvier silhouette if that’s your desired effect, while other styles will follow the natural lines of your body.